 Deflector Pulse: Release a pulse which boosts nearby allies’ damage resistance.

 While the Ranger only has varying types of grenades, the Colossus has much more powerful options.
 Note that the mortars indicate their area of effect — unlike grenades.
 They even highlight which enemies would be affected at the given moment.

 High Explosive Mortar: This mortar deals more damage than the Heavy Cannon and does so over a slightly larger area.

 Shock Coil: If you want to deal a bunch of damage to one target, choose Lightning Coil.
 If you want to take out lots of enemies, go for Shock Coil.
-This one will send out wave after wave of electricity from the Colossus.
+This one sends out wave after wave of electricity from the Colossus.

 Siege Cannon: The Siege Cannon is the Colossus’ ultimate ability.
-It arms the Javelin with a very powerful, well, cannon which shoots a massive round.
-The shot is so strong it leaves a mushroom cloud in its wake.
+It arms the Javelin with a very powerful… well, cannon that shoots up to three massive rounds.
+The shots are so strong it leaves a mushroom cloud in its wake.
 BioWare recommends it for both clearing out smaller enemies and burning down powerful bosses.

-That’s all we know about the Colossus Javelin class at this point!
-We’ll update this guide as we get closer to release and the game’s demo opens up in a few weeks.
-For now, head on over to our Interceptor guide to see what the next Anthem class has to offer.
+That’s all there is to know about the Colossus Javelin!
+Head on over to our Interceptor guide to see what the next Anthem class has to offer.